leosavioli2019/TeddyMark/README.md

 HTML is a very verbose language and is very difficult fore starters, and markdown is very very simple, but you can not put atributes, like: id, class, style and name.
 So I created a language as simple as markdown, but you can add this.
-The name is the union if Teddy the name of my dog and mark because is a Markup language
+The name is the union of Teddy the name of my dog and mark because is a Markup language

 ## Tags